pbmoses/grafana-crossplane/README.md

 The following information is for demonstrative purposes, offering an entry point and is not a be-all-end-all for Observability as Code nor for Crossplane.

-It is assumed that you have a healthy Kubernetes cluster.
-If you do not, options available as `kind`
+It is assumed that you have a healthy Kubernetes cluster and some experience with Kubernetes.
+The manifests directory of this repo contains the needed manifests, they will also be demonstrated below.
+[ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is the GitOps tooling that I normally utilize to manage provisioning, while there is some overlap, I see these tools as being complimentary to one another.

 ## Installing Crossplane
 `helm repo add crossplane-stable https://charts.crossplane.io/stable`